 The Asahi Group Human Rights Principles are a foundational element of all our business operations.
-These Principles are based on the Asahi Group Code of Conduct and Asahi Group Philosophy, and govern all other human rights-related policies within Asahi Group.
+These Principles are based on the Asahi Group Philosophy and Asahi Group Code of Conduct, and govern our principles concerning human rights at the highest level.

-In accordance with the Principles, Asahi Group will contribute to the realization of a sustainable society globally by committing to respect human rights and acting on that commitment.
+In accordance with the Principles, the Asahi Group will contribute to the realization of a sustainable society by committing to and acting upon a respect for human rights.

 The Asahi Group Human Rights Principles were established through the process outlined below.